Telehealth Certification Institute

 6 CE hours available for behavioral health clinicians completing the Online Self-Study.

-Developed by Christopher K. Germer, Ph.D. and Kristin Neff, Ph.D. the Mindful Self-Compassion (MSC) program combines the skills of mindfulness and self-compassion, providing a powerful tool for building resilience.
+Developed by Christopher K. Germer, Ph.D., and Kristin Neff, Ph.D., the Mindful Self-Compassion (MSC) program is a research-backed program that combines the skills of mindfulness and self-compassion, providing a powerful tool for building resilience.

 Select each tab above to view specific details about this course

-Developed by Christopher K. Germer, Ph.D. and Kristin Neff, Ph.D. the Mindful Self-Compassion (MSC) program combines the skills of mindfulness and self-compassion, providing a powerful tool for building resilience.
+Developed by Christopher K. Germer, Ph.D., and Kristin Neff, Ph.D., the Mindful Self-Compassion (MSC) program is a research-backed program that combines the skills of mindfulness and self-compassion, providing a powerful tool for building resilience.

 This course was recorded on March 2 & 9, 2023